 Obviously I want to lose weight and I want to use the expert knowledge accumulated over the past few decades to empower that quest, hence the name of the blog.
-I wrote just today in my coaching blog about the struggles on that front, but yes, I want to lose weight.
+I want to lose weight.
 And there is more.

 I want to be healthy.
 Truly, robustly, undeniably healthy.
 I want to eat the foods that serve me and avoid the foods that do not.
 I am making lifestyle -- aka permanent -- changes.
 So these days, I am eating low on the food chain and also choosing selections that are thought to be less inflammatory, like collard greens, for instance.